 Rangeland ecosystems cover approximately half the land area of California.
 In the last several years, there has been a movement to use enhanced land management or conservation agriculture practices, including compost use, to increase carbon sequestration (i.e., long-term storage of carbon in soils and vegetation) on these lands.
 Compost use on rangelands increases grassland productivity, carbon sequestration, and water conservation.

 Benefits of Compost and Mulch Use

-Regular use of compost brings many benefits to the farmer.
-Some of these benefits have been studied.
-Other benefits are more difficult to quantify, and will vary for farmers based on frequency and amount of compost applied, soil type, crop rotations, and other factors.
-They include:
+Regular use of compost and mulch brings many benefits to the farmer.
+Benefits will vary for farmers based on frequency and amount of compost applied, soil type, crop rotations, and other factors.
+Benefits include:

 - Beneficial micro-organisms to improve soil health

 - Sequesters carbon

 - Improves physical, biological, and chemical soil properties